PaddySlator/confinement-hmm/README.md

 * HPWMCMC_OU.m - function that runs the HPW MCMC algorithm on a trajectory (see Methods and Algorithm 1 in Supporting Information).

 * subfunctions - a directory containing subfunctions for the MCMC algorithm

+# TrajectoryProcessingCode contains:

+* ProcessGM1Trajectories.m - Function which takes raw trajectories from 20gold_SLBglass_0.03%GM1.mat file and processes as described in "additional preprocessing of trajectories" in S1 Text.
+This gives the trajectories included in the 20gold_SLBglass_0.03%GM1Processed.mat file as output.

+* SubsampleTrajectory.m - function for subsampling trajectories.